oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 Our speakers are developers from Okta and Auth0, as well as engineers from around the world who work with our platform.
 They'll cover best practices for protecting your front-end and back-end with OAuth.
 You'll learn how Okta APIs and SDKs can help take care of authentication, authorization, and user management for your application.
 We're bringing our latest hands-on workshops and challenges (road-tested and refined at Developer Days), as well as 1:1 consultations with solutions architects to the Oktane Developer Hub.

+{% img blog/oktane22/oktane-schedule.jpg alt:"Developers admiring Oktane schedule" width:"800" %}{: .center-image }

 ## Program overview

 Here's an overview of [the program we've curated for developers](https://www.okta.com/oktane22/agenda/?filters=developer).
 Note: All times are PDT, and talks are 30 minutes.
-Recordings will be posted to the (https://www.youtube.com/oktadev)[OktaDev YouTube channel] in the weeks ahead.
+Recordings will be posted to the [OktaDev YouTube channel](https://www.youtube.com/oktadev) in the weeks ahead.
 Stay tuned.

 *Wednesday, November 9:*